 This explains why some of the base cars look so similar; they started as the same kit car.

-The final performance of the Disney Stars and Motor Cars parade at the Studios park—now named Disneys Hollywood Studios—is March 8, 2008.
+The final performance of Disney Stars and Motor Cars at the Walt Disney World’s movie studio-themed park —renamed Disney’s Hollywood Studios at the beginning of 2008—was March 8, 2008.

-Disney Stars and Motor Cars would be a perfect replacement for the Disney Cinema Parade at Walt Disney Studios Park at the Disneyland Resort Paris.
+Disney Stars and Motor Cars crossed the Atlantic Ocean for a new parade route.
+Renamed Disney’s Stars ’n’ Cars, it replaced the Disney Cinema Parade at Walt Disney Studios Park at the Disneyland Resort Paris.